nikomatsakis/ppl-2023/index.md

 .errorline5[❌]

+In Rust 2015, you got an error.

-Borrows extend until end of the enclosing block.
+Borrows extended until end of the enclosing block.

 ---